thedatauser/dsnd-dashboard-project/README.md

-# Software Engineering for Data Scientists
+# Project: Data Science Dashboard

-This repository contains starter code for the **Software Engineering for Data Scientists** final project.
-Please reference your course materials for documentation on this repository's structure and important files.
-Happy coding!
+This repository contains code for the **Data Science Dashboard** project.

+### Installation Instructions
+1. The requirements.txt file in the project root directory contains libraries needed for this project.
+Create a virtual environment and install them.
+2. To install the employee_events package, navigate to the python-package folder, then run python setup.py sdist bdist_wheel.
+This will create a dist folder containing a .tar.gz and .whl file.
+3. next, run pip install dist/employee_events-0.0-py3-none-any.whl
+4. the employee_events package should now be installed.
+5. To display the dashboard, run report/dashboard.py and click on http://0.0.0.0:5001

 ### Repository Structure
 ```